arcee30/trashGame/README.md

 It is written primarily in Javascript using the Phaser.IO game framework.

-Play at [www.drops.website](http://www.drops.website)! (desktop only)

-Drops won 1st Place and Best User Experience at [ByteHacks 2017](https://bytehacks.org/).

 # To run locally
+- Clone this repo: `git clone https://github.com/arcee30/trashgame.git`
+- `cd` into repo

+Option 1:
+The games needs a server to run.
+- Open the code as a project in your favorite ide like webstorm or brackets
+- Run index.html

+Option 2:

 - Install Python
-- Clone this repo: `git clone https://github.com/liliapoteat/drops.git`
-- `cd` into repo
 - Run `python -m SimpleHTTPServer` (Python 2.7) or `python -m http.server` (Python 3)
 - Head to `localhost:8000`